karivatj/Script-Tools/Calendar-Infoscreen/README.md

 # Instructions
 Either download the release executable from the releases page (top of the page) or download the source package and run Infoscreen.py with a python intepreter.
 Any suggestions or feature requests can be forwarded to kari.vatjusanttila [{at}] gmail.com

+# Deployment
+I used pyinstaller to create a runnable exe in Windows.
+Usage: pyinstaller --onefile InfoScreen.py or just pyinstaller InfoScreen.py if you don't want to package the program into a single file (might cause problems in some setups)